tigerhawkvok/DnD-LLNS-CryptPuzzle/README.md

 D&D Puzzle for The Southern Misfits
 ===================================

-You can view this file natively in Chrome with [the Markdown viewer extension](https://chrome.google.com/webstore/detail/markdown-preview/jmchmkecamhbiokiopfpnfgbidieafmd).
+You can view this file natively in Chrome with [the Markdown viewer extension](https://chrome.google.com/webstore/detail/markdown-preview/jmchmkecamhbiokiopfpnfgbidieafmd), though the examples will show best [in GitHub](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle/).

 ## Come up with a new name, guys.